Take a day to complete the spring checklist

 By Tom Phelan - ReminderNews

-That warm weather is a nice change.
-Everyone is thinking of all the great fun they can have in the bright sun and longer days.
+As we get used to enjoying the warmer weather, everyone is thinking of all the great fun they can have in the bright sun and longer days.

 Well, before you dream your life away, come back to reality and take a single Saturday to complete a spring checklist of things that really should take some precedence around the house.
 You don’t necessarily have to get all the work done in one day – just getting ready to hit many of the items here will be accomplishment enough.

 Did you just cover the gas grill up last fall, and promise yourself you would tend to it when the grilling season started up again?
 Get over the regret, and, at the very least, assess what components need to be replaced.
 A tank that needs to be re-certified or replaced is a showstopper.
 So get it done.
 If the burner is spewing yellow flame, it’s probably burnt out.
 Time to replace the igniter?
 At least get that part and any others that you know won’t stand another season.

 It’s not just about getting the lawn cut before you head off to the golf course or tennis court.
 If you brought your lawnmower to the shop last fall or dropped the blade off to get sharpened, run down there and retrieve the machine, and/or get the blade reinstalled.
 If you do your own small engine maintenance, re-fill – or change – the oil, and check it over thoroughly.
 Look for lubrication points, check the air filter and turn the motor over.

 Your clothes dryer vent probably blew a nice hole in the snow banks last winter.
 There is some chance some of that lint may not have made it completely outside.
 Clean the outside vent.
 Then remove the vent hose, and blow or vacuum it out completely.
 While the hose is off the dryer, take time to look inside the dryer, and remove the lint that hung up in there.
 Clogged dryer venting can cause fires.